Potential VAT on school fees FAQs

 What is the GDST doing to mitigate the impact?

-Delivering an irresistible education alongside value for money has been a priority for us as we’ve worked to navigate these significant changes.
 Our schools benefit from being part of a family of 25 schools and we work together to ensure we are operating as efficiently as possible so that we can focus on what matters most – giving our students an excellent GDST education.

-For many years our Trustees have taken important decisions to ensure the long-term financial sustainability of the GDST, putting us in a strong position.
+For many years our Trustees have taken important decisions to ensure the long-term financial sustainability of the GDST, putting us in a strong position for unexpected eventualities.
 As a family of schools, the GDST is in a unique position to leverage efficiencies across our network.
 Our schools benefit from cost savings through shared services and our centralised procurement team utilises our purchasing power as a group to negotiate further cost efficiencies.
 This approach has seen us make significant savings over many years, most recently in the context of rising energy costs.
+We continue to work tirelessly to ensure all our schools are operating as cost effectively as possible.

 What impact will the Government’s policy have on GDST bursaries?